-This also implemented in annuity ().
+This also implemented in the annuity function of the economics module in the oemof.tools package.
 The code above would look like this:

 '''

 from oemof.tools import economics

 epc = economics.annuity(1000, 20, 0.05)

 '''

 So far, the investment costs and the installed capacity are mathematically a line through origin.
 But what if there is a minimum threshold for doing an investment, e.g. you cannot buy gas turbines lower than a certain nominal power, or, the marginal costs of bigger plants decrease.
 Therefore, you can use the parameter nonconvex and offset of the investment class.
 Both, work with investment in flows and storages.
 Here is an example of an transformer: